nesteagle/FastAPI-Store-Web-App/README.md

 **What makes this extraordinary:**
 - **Student Achievement**: Built entirely during my first-year summer break, showcasing accelerated learning and professional-level execution

-### REWORK BELOW
-- **Rapid Learning and Proficiency**: Developed this project solo in just a few weeks, mastering all technologies from scratch by studying official documentation.
-Quickly went from nothing to proficient in React, learned and implemented Auth0 SDK from scratch with RBAC and advanced authentication (including web-configured workflows not visible in this repo), and learned FastAPI/SQLModel integration independently.
-### REWORK ABOVE
+- **Self-Taught Full-Stack Mastery**: Independently learned and implemented modern web technologies including React, FastAPI, Auth0 authentication and RBAC, and Stripe payments by studying official documentation, advancing from foundational programming to production-ready development in a month.
 - **Cutting-Edge Technology**: Early adoption of Auth0-FastAPI (which at time of integration was 2 weeks old) and other recent technologies (e.g. Tailwind CSS v4.1, released April 2025)
 - **Production Excellence**: Backend components crafted with a detail-oriented process, demonstrating industry best practices such as authentication, RESTful APIs, and payment processing
 - **Complete Ownership**: Solo development of each aspect, demonstrating comprehensive full-stack knowledge beyond typical academic projects.